-Class A Class I Shareholder Fees None None (fees paid directly from your investment) Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees 1.30% 1.30% Distribution and Service (12b-1) Fees 0.25% None Shareholder Services Fee (1) 0.15% 0.15% Other Expenses 0.86% 0.86% Acquired Fund Fees and Expenses (2) 0.30% 0.30% Total Annual Fund Operating Expenses 2.86% 2.61% Fee Waiver and/or Expense Reimbursement (2), (3) (0.17)% (0.17)% Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement (2) 2.69% 2.44%
+Class I

+Shareholder Fees

+(fees paid directly from your investment) None

+Annual Fund Operating Expenses (expenses that you pay each year as a

+percentage of the value of your investment)

+Management Fees 1.30%

+Shareholder Services Fee (1) 0.15%

+Other Expenses 0.65%

+Acquired Fund Fees and Expenses (2) 0.39%

+Total Annual Fund Operating Expenses 2.49%

+Fee Waiver and/or Expense Reimbursement ^{(2),(3)} 0.00%

+Total Annual Fund Operating Expenses After Fee Waiver

+and/or Expense Reimbursement (2) 2.49%
-(1) The Fund has implemented a Shareholder Services Plan on behalf of its Class A and I Shares that allows it to make payments of up to 0.15% to financial intermediaries and other service providers in return for shareholder servicing and maintenance of shareholder accounts.

-(2) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
+- (1) The Fund has implemented a Shareholder Services Plan on behalf of its I Shares that allows it to make payments of up to 0.15% to financial intermediaries and other service providers in return for shareholder servicing and maintenance of shareholder accounts. - (2) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
 The operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund, not the indirect costs of investing in other investment companies.
-Additionally, the Fee Waiver and/or Expense Reimbursement has been restated to reflect the current agreement.

-(3) Tactical Fund Advisors, LLC (the "Adviser") has contractually agreed to reduce its fees and to reimburse expenses, at least through April 30, 2024, to ensure that total annual Fund operating expenses after fee waivers and reimbursements (exclusive of any front-end or contingent deferred loads, interest, borrowing expenses, distribution fees pursuant to Rule 12b-1 Plans, shareholder service fees pursuant to a Shareholder Service Plan, taxes, acquired fund fees and expenses, brokerage fees and commissions, dividend expenses on short sales, litigation expenses, expenditures which are capitalized in accordance with generally accepted accounting principles and, other extraordinary expenses not incurred in the ordinary course of such Fund's business) will not exceed 1.99% of the Fund's average daily net assets.
-These fee waivers and expense reimbursement occurs, provided that the recoupment payments do not cause Total Annual Fund Operating Expenses (after the repayment is taken into account) to exceed (i) the expense limitation then in effect, if any, and (ii) the expense limitation in effect at the time the expenses to be repaid were incurred.
+Additionally, the Fee Waiver and/or Expense Reimbursement has been restated to reflect the current agreement. - (3) Tactical Fund Advisors, LLC (the "Adviser") has contractually agreed to reduce its fees and to reimburse expenses, at least through April 30, 2025, to ensure that total annual Fund operating expenses after fee waivers and reimbursements (exclusive of any front-end or contingent deferred loads, interest, borrowing expenses, shareholder service fees pursuant to a Shareholder Service Plan, taxes, acquired fund fees and expenses, brokerage fees and commissions, dividend expenses on short sales, litigation expenses, expenditures which are capitalized in accordance with generally accepted accounting principles and, other extraordinary expenses not incurred in the ordinary course of such Fund's business) will not exceed 1.99% of the Fund's average daily net assets.
+These fee waivers and expense reimbursements are subject to recoupment from the Fund within three years of the date on which the waiver or reimbursement occurs, provided that the recoupment payments do not cause Total Annual Fund Operating Expenses (after the repayment is taken into account) to exceed (i) the expense limitation then in effect, if any, and (ii) the expense limitation in effect at the time the expenses to be repaid were incurred.
 This agreement may be terminated only by the Board of Trustees (the "Board"), on 60 days' written notice to the Fund's Adviser.